 The board consists of five members who are residents of the city and four alternate members who serve in the absence of one or more regular members.
 Administrative support is provided by the community services department.

-The Zoning Board of Appeals (ZBA) is a quasi-judicial appeals board that hears appeals of decisions of the director of community services or his/her designee as they concern enforcement of the Zoning Ordinance.
+The Zoning Board of Adjustment (ZBA) is a quasi-judicial appeals board that hears appeals of decisions of the director of community services or his/her designee as they concern enforcement of the Zoning Ordinance.
 The ZBA considers requests for variances or deviations from specific zoning ordinance requirements, but does not have the authority to change the zoning of property.
 The ZBA considers special exceptions for off-street parking and loading requirements and to allow the restoration of a nonconforming structure to its nonconforming state if it has been destroyed by fire or the elements.